-Dancing on Ice star Jayne Torvill is on top of the world these days - but things haven't always been so easy for the ice skating champion.
+Dancing on Ice star Jayne Torvill will be judging the celebrity skaters' skills on the ice for the show's exciting finale on Sunday and is on top of the world these days!
+However, things haven't always been so easy for the ice skating champion.
 Back in 2013, the brave dancer struggled to hold back the tears as she publicly revealed her IVF ordeal for the first time in a TV exclusive.
-The ice-skating queen broke down as she spoke about the difficulties she faced in starting a family as she appeared on Piers Morgan's Life Stories with Christopher Dean.
+Jayne broke down as she spoke about the difficulties she faced in starting a family as she appeared on Piers Morgan's Life Stories with her former skating partner Christopher Dean.

 "A friend of mine had adopted a little boy.
 She said, 'Come and see him.'
 At that point I wasn't ready to look into adoption, I was still thinking it was going to happen.
 And you've got to be ready for it, if you want to adopt.
 I said to my husband, 'I don't know if I can do this'.
 And I went to see this little boy, and I wanted to bring him home."
 That show was also an opportunity for Christopher, Jayne's skating partner of over 40 years, to speak candidly about his failed marriages and the painful moment his mother walked out of the family home for good when he was just six.